 A few hours later we discovered that if visitors survive arriving in the City of Cologne it another way of making sure the unintelligent and unobservant are prevented from future additions to the gene pool.
 This is done in the form of poles that seem to have been randomly placed around the city at crotch height, sometimes in the middle of the path.
 If someone (let’s say me for example) was not looking were they were going they might end up receiving the kind of surprising and unexpected blow to the dangly area that makes the voice go a few octaves higher.

 When this happened to me my last second attempt to protect my genitalia from impact by sucking them up into my body almost resulted in me doing a full frontal flip over the obstacle which would have looked very cool had I pulled it off but in reality resulted in me falling over and almost impaling myself.
 Luckily my genitalia came away from the incident unharmed.

 Having survived the first two attempts to thin our numbers Cologne resorted to a much more subtle and psychological means of trying to remove us from the mortal world; Elevator music!
 Or as we started to call it; ‘music to write a suicide note to’.
 It was elevator music that was not just restricted to elevators.
 We heard it everywhere; the hotel, restaurants, bars, even the games convention we were attending.
 It was the kind of happy but sad music that you would expect to hear in a montage of long gone happy memories being remembered by the unhappy soon to be no more writer.
 I could even hear it in my hotel room coming from the corridor as I tried to sleep and not think about picking up pen and paper myself.

-Luckily we did not give in to the cities attempts to break us and later returned to Holland in one peace.
+Luckily we did not give in to the City of Cologne’s attempts to break us and later returned to Holland in one peace.

 The offending pole outside our hotel